What is Personal Development Planning and how does personal development planning help us achieve our goals?

 Also, you need to consider specific factors for your idea to be successful.

-There are several categories of personal development planning including:
+There are several aspects of a personal development plan including:

 If you’re working on a personal development plan for yourself, this information may be enough.
 However, for personal development in the workplace, you’ll need to create a more formal document.